 The framework of the approach (2.2) classified five strategies of circularity, by order of preference: rethink, reduce, reuse, recycle, recover.
 Project initiators desired to focus on one of them (reuse).
 However, each case-study is anchored in a wider strategy, involving other strategies.
 For example, for the case of waste management centers, other projects with other actors focus on recycling, recovering or reducing waste by rethinking the waste vision.
 All these projects aim to implement the global strategy defined by the joint association.
 This fragmentation is presented as necessary to treat operational question, while it is in contradiction with the framework proposed.

 Participants consider the reuse as an objective, while in the framework it is considered as one of the strategies possibly leading to the objective of the circular economy, i.e. a system more sustainable.
 This difference is partly due to the lack of consensual definition of the circular economy, as underlined by the 221 definitions collected by (Kirchherr et al., 2023).
 It also reveals the difficulty to perceive the links between the dimensions (nature, social, …) and the strategies of circularity, necessary to consider possible direct or indirect impact of the reuse.
 Impact consideration could lead to the choice of another strategy (e.g. rethink), or to actions to limit them (e.g. formation).
 Furthermore, their vision of the circular economy, focus on flows, limit the expression of some stakeholders for whom reuse is not the personal objective.
-For example, for some social companies the reuse is a mean no reach their own objective which is the reinsertion of people far from the employ.
+For example, for some social companies the reuse is a means to reach their own objective, which is the reinsertion of people far from the employ.

 Furthermore, the sectors studied being recent or in creation, they are not central in the activity of the participants.
 Participants have then not a complete knowledge about the system studied, complicating the access to a systemic vision.